ActuallyHappening/ActuallyHappening/README.md

 I've noticed that my solutions to many existing problems have matched 'industry standard' almost exactly, it is very satisfying to listen to other devs talk about problems in the companies codebase that I solved myself just the other week.

 Building it in 100% Rust means I have had to seriously challenge myself, as when I first began many important projects were still starting out.
-I'm keeping the source code closed-source for the moment, because I don't want other people to naively benifit from the many hours of effort by just copy-pasting my work!
+I'm keeping the source code closed-source for the moment, because I don't want other people to naively benefit from the many hours of effort by just copy-pasting my work!
 But I can say the tech stack I'm using:
 - [Leptos](https://leptos.dev/), a strongly-typed fine-grained reactivity isomorphic web framework; Integrating with its reactivity implementation has taught me a lot about how reactivity is implemented in other frameworks (such as VueJS and React) beacuse it is done in a strongly-typed manner, and is no nonsense about error (panics, not loosey-goosey JS errors, will happen if you do something wrong)
 - [SurrealDB](https://surrealdb.com/), a 100% Rust database implementation; I've absolutely abused this libraries epic live updating features even when [internal bugs surface](https://github.com/surrealdb/surrealdb/issues/4921#issuecomment-2754496703), and I've designed my own in-house integration between surrealdb and leptos so that the UI with fine-grained reactivity updates on WebSocket-pushed database updates!